Intensive CPAP Support for Stroke Patients with Sleep Apnea

 The trial does not specify if you need to stop taking your current medications.
 However, if you are actively using sedative drugs like benzodiazepines or barbiturates, you may need to stop them 48 hours before certain tests.

-What data supports the effectiveness of the CPAP treatment for stroke patients with sleep apnea?
+What prior data suggests that the CPAP device is safe for stroke patients with sleep apnea?

 Sandeep Khot, MD, MPH